 A common mistake is to attempt to push our agenda and teach things like courtesy signs (please and thank you) as first signs.
-The problem with these signs is that to a six-month old, they don’t mean anything and there is little motivation to learn them.
+The problem with these signs is that to a six month old, they don’t mean anything and there is little motivation to learn them.

 Instead, focus on signs that are tangible and related to something that baby already finds fascinating.
-If what gets their attention is the fan, light, flower, or cat, then these make ideal candidates for signing.
+If what gets her attention is the fan, light, flower, or cat, then these make ideal candidates for signing.
 Some babies want to learn animal signs, some are more motivated by colors, and others by foods.
 Let their interests be your guide.

 4. Right Time & Place

-You want to set up an environment that is conducive to baby learning.
+You want to set up an environment that is conducive to your baby learning.
 Babies have a short attention span and their attention usually shifts to the loudest, most energetic thing in the vicinity.
 So turn off distractions like TV or flashing toys.

 Baby’s moods can be fickle and not much learning happens when baby is hungry, tired, or otherwise cranky.
 So time your more formal signing session to coincide with times when baby is well rested and well fed.
 After a nap or after meals is usually a good time.

-Start Signing With The Baby Sign Language Kit
+Start Signing with the Baby Sign Language Kit

-Our award winning Baby Sign Language Kits gets your baby signing faster.
+Our award-winning Baby Sign Language Kits gets your baby signing faster.